INTERSECT-training/packaging/_episodes/05-versioning.md

 ### Locking

-The solution to breaking updates from dependencies is specific for applications (like websites an analyses) - you should lock your environment!
+The solution to breaking updates from dependencies is specific for applications (like websites and analyses) - you should lock your environment!
 There are two ways to do this: manually with piptools, or using a locking package manager (like PDM or Poetry).